Tips

 Some of the basic goals of myofunctional therapy are:

-- Lips should be sealed at rest
+1. Lips should be sealed at rest

-- Breathing through the nose - all the time
+2. Breathing through the nose - all the time

 Sometimes, just making someone aware of these goals is all that is required to make a change.
 If these goals are not easily met, all of the time, it usually means some of the muscles in the face and mouth need help, or there may be other underlying issues causing the difficulty.
 Orofacial Myofunctional Therapy is an individualized exercise-based program, working on your specific problem muscles to achieve the goals.
-Once achieving these basic goals, myofunctional therapy progresses to more complex functions, like chewing and swallowing properly.
+Once these basic goals are met, myofunctional therapy progresses to more complex functions, like chewing and swallowing properly.
 Prior to starting orofacial myofunctional therapy, a complete assessment is necessary by an orofacial myologist.

 *NOTE: We are not affiliated with any company that we recommend and do not receive anything for mentioning their products.